 The establishment of a Heritage Grants Program was a recommendation of the Greater Shepparton Heritage Advisory Committee.

-The Heritage Grants Program will seek to support conservation works to shops and public buildings that are not owned by Council or other public bodies and houses across the municipality.
+The Heritage Grants Program will seek to support conservation works to buildings, structures, fences, sites, etc. that are not owned by Council or other public bodies across Greater Shepparton.

 Eligible works generally do not include routine maintenance works, unless that maintenance ensures the longevity of a place’s significance.
 Eligible works may include the following:

-- works to restore missing physical elements, including verandah, parapet, awning and fence reinstatements (based on historic evidence); and
+- works to restore missing physical elements, including verandah, parapet, window, door, awning, roofs and fence reinstatements (based on historic evidence); and

 - works that ensure the physical security and improve longevity of significant elements of the place such as re-stumping, re-roofing, and replacing guttering, windows and doors, etc.

 To be eligible for funding, works must meet the following additional criteria: